tnichols217/notes/APBiology/5/Notes/Unit Packet/3 - Test Topics.md

     3. Complete dominance
     4. Dihybrid crosses (might be quicker to use laws of probability and monohybrid crosses)
 6. Frequency of recombination based on linkage map
+	1. Further apart -> More likely to recombine
 7. Given recombination frequencies, determine linkage map
+	1. Small frequencies -> Next to each other on the map
 8. Probability questions
     1. When do you use rule of multiplication?
+        1. When you want both things
     2. When do you use rule of addition?
+        1. When you want either thing
 9. Types of chromosomal mutations - definitions
 10. Understand the heredity principles involved in:
     1. Huntington’s disease